ExitoLab/docker_c_plus_plus_github_action_azure_app_service_example/README.md

 # Build a C++ Pipeline with Docker, GitHub Actions, ACR and Azure Web App

-This project demonstrates creating a robust CI/CD pipeline for a C++ application using Docker, GitHub Actions, and Azure Container Registry (ACR) and Azure Web App.
+This project demonstrates creating a robust CI/CD pipeline for a C++ application using Docker, GitHub Actions, and Azure Container Registry (ACR) and Azure App Service.

 ## Table of Contents